-ATI Nursing Education is currently accepting abstract submissions for poster presentations (and potentially oral presentations) at the 2020 National Nurse Educator Summit.
+ATI Nursing Education is currently accepting abstract submissions for poster presentations at the 2020 National Nurse Educator Summit.
 The Summit will focus on the critical issues facing nursing education today, with topics to help educators prepare for nursing’s exciting future.

 Abstracts must describe completed projects, and all work should be original.
 Abstract submissions should explore research studies and/or scholarly works that address common challenges in nursing education, including but not limited to:

 - Strategies to promote clinical reasoning, clinical judgment and clinical practice